itthinx/affiliates/readme.txt

 == Changelog ==

 The full changelog is available at [changelog.txt](https://github.com/itthinx/affiliates/blob/master/changelog.txt).

+= 4.0.2 =
+* Updated the Indonesian translation.
+* Updated the German translation.
+* Updated the Spanish translation.
+* Added improvements for responsiveness.
+* Updated description in the registration admin section.
+* Added a missing call to prepare().
+* Improved handling of field/attribute usage related to payment emails.

 = 4.0.1 =
 * Added improvements for responsiveness on small screen sizes.